mpostol/OPC-UA-OOI/Networking/Encoding/README.md

 ## Current release

-> Note; This library is not considered to be published as the NuGrt package.
+> Note; This library is not considered to be published as the NuGet package.

 ## Contributing